 In the absence of conclusive evidence relating to the existence of shaft features, it is recommended that a systematic survey of the area in the vicinity of the extant 19th century buildings be conducted if North Brother Island is used as a sludge processing site.
-As proposed, a sludge facility would impact most of the island's area (Figure 3); the extant circa 1885 buildings are indicated by arrows on Figure 8.
-The survey should be conducted by archaeologists certified by the Society of Professional Archaeologists (SOPA) after the island has been cleared of vegetation prior to construction activity.
-If archaelogical resources are encountered, a testing plan should be devised with the review and approval of the New York City Landmarks Preservation Commission.
+As proposed, a sludge facility would impact most of the island's area (Figure 3); the extant circa 1885 buildings The survey should be are indicated by arrows on Figure 8. certified by the Society archaeologists conducted by Professional Archaeologists (SOPA) after the island has been cleared of vegetation prior to construction activity. archaelogical resources are encountered, a testing plan should be devised with the review and approval of the New York City Landmarks Preservation Commission.